-Further details regarding the Corporate Governance of the Company are set out in the Company's updated Corporate Governance Statement, which may be viewed at: http://www.thecharacter.com/corporate-governance/ and in the Company's ESG Report on pages 13 to 20 of this document.
-Further updates will be made from time to time to the Corporate Governance Statement on the Company's website to reflect and report of developments in this area.
+Further details regarding the Corporate Governance of the Company are set out in the Company's updated Corporate Governance Statement, which may be viewed at the Company's website and in the Company's ESG Report on pages 12 to 18 of this document.
+Further updates will be made from time to time to the Corporate Governance Statement on the Company's website to reflect and report on developments in this area.